abl/dotfiles/README.md

 Tested on a random variety of operating systems and architectures.
 Requires a ~recent version of `git` to be installed.

+The `.zshrc` file is thoroughly commented withe the intent of each section/line.

+## Warnings

+ * Requires a recent (> 5.0.3) version of zsh.
+ * Requires the latest version of `nano`; `nano -I` can be used to ignore the `.nanorc` that's created by this script as old `nano` versions may crash on startup.

 ## Installing

 Fork this repository!
 Expect breaking changes at some point. :)